mehedi-hasan-rihat/GameRater/README.md

   (3) Watchlist Functionality
     Users can add games or items to their watchlist for easy tracking.

-  Backend with Expres s=>
+  Backend with Express=>

-  # Built with Express.js to create APIs for the application.
+  * Built with Express.js to create APIs for the application.
-  # Ensures smooth communication between the client and the server.
+  * Ensures smooth communication between the client and the server.

   Database with MongoDB
-    # MongoDB is used as the database management system to store user data, reviews, and watchlist items.
+    * MongoDB is used as the database management system to store user data, reviews, and watchlist items.

 Technologies Used =>